stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/01-getting-started.markdown

 Follow these steps to create Guestbook List Screenlet's model class:

-1. In the Finder, create the `model` folder inside your project's folder (the top-level `Liferay Guestbook` folder).
+1. In the Finder, create the `model` folder inside your project's top-level `Liferay Guestbook` folder.

     ![Figure 3: The new `model` folder should be inside your project's top-level `Liferay Guestbook` folder.](../../../images/ios-lp-model-finder.png)